ibm-cloud-docs/transit-gateway/helpful-tips.md

 If you require network isolation, consider using separate transit gateways.
 {: tip}

 * Do not require a classic connection on the transit gateway.
-Classic network subnets will not be advertised to the connections on the transit gateway (or vice versa).
+Classic network subnets won't be advertised to the connections on the transit gateway (or vice versa).
 * The default number of unique base networks that can be targeted by unbound GRE tunnels is limited to five.
 You can open an [IBM Support case](/docs/account?topic=account-using-avatar#using-avatar) if you need these service limits expanded.

 For more information and a use case example, see [Connect networks using a High Availability GRE tunnel](/docs/transit-gateway?topic=transit-gateway-about#use-case-8).